ppbrown/gcp-sops-demo/README.md

     sops thatfile.enc.yaml

 It will automatically decrypt the file and invoke an $EDITOR, presuming your cloud credentials are current.
+It will then automatically **reencrypt** the sensitive parts of the file, so you can do a *git commit* immediately following.

-If not, then in the case of google, you may need to do
+If you have issues with your credential, then in the case of google, you may need to do

     gcloud auth application-default login